pygame/pygame/docs/reST/ref/draw.rst

    :raises TypeError: if ``radius`` is not a number

    .. versionchanged:: 2.0.0 Added support for keyword arguments.
-   .. versionchanged:: 2.0.0 Nothing is drawn when the radius is 0 (a pixel at
-      the ``center`` coordinates used to be drawn when the radius equaled 0).
+      Nothing is drawn when the radius is 0 (a pixel at the ``center`` coordinates used to be drawn when the radius equaled 0).
+      Floats, and Vector2 are accepted for the ``center`` param.
+      The drawing algorithm was improved to look more like a circle.

    .. ## pygame.draw.circle ##